womendotcodebe/guest-blogs/learn-to-code-variable-fonts.md

 ### Variable fonts

 With variable fonts all the font’s permutations are contained in a single file.
-The regular shape of the character plus the deltas of where the points move along those curves to make the variations are stored in one single file.
+The regular shape of the character and the deltas of where the points move along to make the variations are stored in one single file.
 Instead of having the single variations' files ready to go, variable fonts are storing the code instructions to make each of these variations - smart, right?
 The difference in weight is remarkable: a variable font can be like 230KB, much smaller than loading multiple variants of a classic web font (each of them being around 200KB)!

 Each variant of a font is bound to an axis, which is a specific setting that can change how the font looks.
 The variants of a font are defined by the type designer.
 There are five registered axes, which correspond to the classic font variations (width, weight, italic, slant, optical size).
+If you want to see a font morphing on its registered axes take a look at [this article](https://variablefonts.io/about-variable-fonts/).
 In addition to those custom axes can also be defined and they can be anything and everything, such as gravity spread, drippiness and other cool effects.

 ## How to use variable fonts